 Solar, Roofing, Plumbing and Mechanical permits may be applied for online.
-All other building permits accepted by appointment.
-Walk-in permit submittals are still accepted between the hours of 8:00 a.m. - 12:00 p.m. but scheduled submittal appointments will take priority.
+All other building permits are accepted by appointment.
+Walk-in permit submittals are still accepted between the hours of 8:00 a.m. - 12:00 p.m.
+Scheduled appointments take priority.

 Appointments are required to submit for certain permit types.
 Contact firstname.lastname@example.org if you are unsure of the land use permit required for your project.

 Meet with a city planner and a development engineer to discuss your project.
 The purpose of the Consultation is to discuss in general terms project permit application questions.
 Staff will not prepare for the consultation nor will they produce any written or electronic documentation of the discussion.
 It is the applicant's responsibility to take notes.
 As no project permit application will have been submitted at the time of such a meeting, the city will not make any binding commitments.
 The Director is authorized to deduct the consultation fee from the official land use permit fee if a subsequent pre-application meeting or land use permit is applied for by the applicant within one year of a consultation meeting.
 A fee of $180 will be due at the time of the meeting.

 Inspections may also be requested by calling the Inspection Line at (206) 780-3789.
 Building inspections may be requested for AM (9 am - 12:30 pm) or PM (Noon to 3:30 PM) and will be assigned based on inspector availability.
 Specific time slots can not be guaranteed and may change based on demand.

 Requesting an inspection for public works, electrical, fire and/or Kitsap County Health District or engineering?
 Instructions found here.

 The Citizen Self Service Center allows you to do the following online: